NCAA tournament bubble watch: At large-bids for March Madness

 TOP 9: Louisville (NBC: 2), Duke (NBC: 2), Florida State (NBC: 3)

-VIRGINIA (NET: 52, NBC: 11): Virginia came very close to landing one of the best wins of the season for anyone, losing to Louisville (7) on the road in what was a one possession in the final minutes.
-That snapped a three-game winning streak that included a win over Florida State (16).
-As it stands today, the Wahoos have just two Quad 1 wins to their name, a pair of Quad 3 losses — at Boston College (141) and South Carolina at home (80) — and now just two more chances at Quad 1 wins left.
-They’re on the right side of the cutline right now, but not by much.
-They can’t afford slip-ups, and could really use a win over Duke (6) or Louisville next month.
+VIRGINIA (NET: 55, NBC: 11): Virginia landed an overtime win over Notre Dame (53) on Tuesday night, their fourth win in the last five games and their fifth win in the last seven games.
+The Wahoos are now 16-7 overall with a 6-6 mark against the top two Quads thanks to this win.
+They do have three Quad 1 wins, but just one of them — Florida State (14) at home — is a surefire Quad 1 win to go along with a Quad 3 loss at Boston College (145).
+Perhaps the biggest issue is that UVA has just two potential Quad 1 wins left on their schedule.
+They can’t afford slip-ups, and could really use a win over Duke (6) or Louisville (7) next month.

 N.C.
-STATE (NET: 62, NBC: First four out): The Wolfpack bounced back from three straight losses to beat a short-handed Miami (109) at home.
+STATE (NET: 60, NBC: Play-in game): The Wolfpack landed their third Quad 1 win of the season by going into the Carrier Dome and picking off Syracuse (69) on Tuesday night.
 N.C.
-State has just one win over a top 50 team, but they do have a pair of Quad 1 wins and a home win over Wisconsin (33).
-Two Quad 3 home losses weigh things down, but they’ll earn their tournament bid in the next four games: they have to go on the road for their next two games before hosting Duke (6) and Florida State (16) in two weeks.
+State has just one win over a top 50 team, but they do have those three Quad 1 road wins and a home win over Wisconsin (33).
+Two Quad 3 home losses weigh things down, but they’ll earn their tournament bid in the next three games: they have to go on the road to Boston College (141) before hosting Duke (6) and Florida State (14) next week.

-VIRGINIA TECH (NET: 79, NBC: Off the bubble): Virginia Tech has now lost five straight games and six of their last seven.
-The only win in that stretch came in double-overtime at home against North Carolina.
-They’re 14-10 overall and 5-8 in the ACC.
-Their non-conference SOS is 333rd as well, which doesn’t help matters.
-The good news?
-They still have pair of Quad 1 wins — including Michigan State (11) on a neutral — and four of their five Quad 1 and 2 wins came away from home.
-With games at Duke (6) and Louisville (7), the Hokies still have a shot, but this will be the last time I discuss them in this space unless they land a couple of big wins.

-SYRACUSE (NET: 65, NBC: Off the bubble): The Orange improved to 14-9 on the season by beating Wake Forest (104) in the Carrier Dome on Saturday.
-That win snaps back-to-back losses for Jim Boeheim’s team after they had won five games in a row.
-They do have a pair of Quad 1 wins, but they have yet to beat a single top 50 team this season.
-This is not a great win by any stretch, but for a team that is already trying to make up ground on the field, these are the kind of losses that would really hurt.
-The Orange get N.C.
-State (61) next two before back-to-back road games at Florida State (16) and Louisville (7).
-They need to win two of those three to have a real chance down the stretch.

 AMERICAN BUBBLE WATCH

-WICHITA STATE (NET: 50, NBC: Last four in): The power of a narrative is strong.
-After back-to-back last-second losses to Tulsa (86) and Cincinnati (46), Wichita State got absolutely trucked by Houston (29) on the road on Sunday.
+WICHITA STATE (NET: 47, NBC: Play-in game): The power of a narrative is strong.
+After back-to-back last-second losses to Tulsa (84) and Cincinnati (48), Wichita State got absolutely trucked by Houston (26) on the road on Sunday.
 What was a couple of competitive, tough-luck losses has suddenly turned into an inflection point in the season, and now Wichita State’s standing as an NCAA tournament team looks pretty precarious.
-The only reason they currently have a Quad 1 win is that UConn (71) and Oklahoma State (75) moved up a bunch of spots in the NET this week.
-They have beaten VCU (35) and Memphis (59) at home, and they don’t have any truly terrible losses, but with just three potential Quad 1 games left on their schedule — all of which are on the road — the Shockers need to get this thing turned around quickly.
+The good news is they snapped that losing skid on Thursday night with a win at UCF (124).
+They have beaten VCU (42) and Oklahoma (45) at home, and they don’t have any truly terrible losses, but with just three potential Quad 1 games left on their schedule — all of which are on the road — the Shockers need to get hot, and soon.

-MEMPHIS (NET: 59, NBC: First four out): The Tigers saw their three-game losing streak get blown up on Saturday when they lost at home to South Florida (115).
-This means they enter their biggest game of the season — at Cincinnati (45) — in a situation that is more or less a must-win for the Tigers.
-It is worth noting here that Memphis has not beaten a single team in the top 40 in the NET and that their three best wins — Cincinnati, Tennessee (65) and N.C.
-State (62) — are teams that may not make the NCAA tournament.
-We’re in late-January and Memphis has as many Quad 3 losses as Quad 1 wins, and it’s worth mentioning that their second-best player, D.J.
-Jeffries, is likely done of the season after hurting his knee.
+MEMPHIS (NET: 59, NBC: First four out): The Tigers saw their three-game losing streak get blown up on Saturday when they lost at home to South Florida (115), and they followed that up by blowing a 10-point lead in the final six minutes in their biggest game of the season, at Cincinnati (48).
+They’ve now lost four of their last seven and six of their last 11 games, they are playing without D.J.
+Jeffries, their second-leading scorer, they have more Quad 3 losses (two) than Quad 1 wins (one) and the two best teams that they have beaten on the season are slated to play in a play-in game in Dave Ommen’s latest bracket.
 I don’t think this ends well for Memphis.

-CINCINNATI (NET: 46, NBC: First four out): I think that it’s pretty safe to say that the biggest game of Cincinnati’s season came last Thursday night, and the Bearcats delivered.
-Jarron Cumberland finally looked like Jarron Cumberland again, as he scored a game-winning three-point play in the final seconds to land a win at Wichita State (50).
-It was the first Quad 1 win for the Bearcats, who immediately followed that up … with a loss at UConn (71).
-That’s a Quad 1 loss, and it came in overtime after Cumberland was fouled on a potential game-winning shot that came after the buzzer sounded, but that doesn’t change the fact that there are two major problems with Cincinnati’s resume right now: They don’t have an elite win and the best win available to them during league play is at Houston (29) in three weeks.
-With three Quad 3 losses to their name, there is still some ground for them to makeup.
+CINCINNATI (NET: 48, NBC: Play-in game): The Bearcats bounced back from a tough, overtime loss at UConn (74) to beat Memphis (59) in overtime in a come-from-behind win at home on Thursday.
+They’ve won six of their last seven games and eight of their last ten, but that doesn’t change the fact that there are two major problems with Cincinnati’s resume right now: They don’t have an elite win and the best win available to them during league play is at Houston (29) in three weeks.
+They do have a pair of Quad 1 wins and an 8-5 mark against the top two Quads, but with three Quad 3 losses to their name, there is still some ground for them to makeup if they want to feel comfortable.
 They need to keep on winning, but the Bearcats are now within striking distance of the NCAA tournament.
 My gut says they do enough to get there.

 ATLANTIC 10 BUBBLE WATCH

-VCU (NET: 35, NBC: First four out): VCU got the job done on Friday, beating Davidson (97) at home.
-They need to do the same when they host George Mason (177) on Wednesday and avoid looking ahead to their most important three-game stretch of the season: at Richmond (55), Dayton (5), at Saint Louis (74).
-At 17-6 overall with a Quad 1 (LSU, 27) and two Quad 2 (at Charleston, 134, and Richmond) wins, the Rams have a ton of work left to do, but the fact that their worst loss is against Tennessee (68) on a neutral court and that they do have those three Quad 1 opponents left coming up is a good thing.
+VCU (NET: 42, NBC: Next four out): The Rams are in serious trouble after losing at home to a George Mason (154) team that entered the game sitting at 2-8 in the league with four straight losses.
+VCU now has as many Quad 4 losses as they do Quad 1 wins; they beat LSU (27) at home on Nov.
+13th.
+They are now just 3-5 overall against the top two Quads.
+They are in a bad, bad spot, but the good news is that their next three games are all Quad 1 games, which means the next eight days are the most important stretch of their season: at Richmond (55), Dayton (5), at Saint Louis (74).
+The Rams have a ton of work left to do, but the fact that their worst loss is against Tennessee (65) up is a good thing.
 They need to get hot.

-RHODE ISLAND (NET: 36, NBC: 10): URI took care of business at George Washington (203), which only matters because a loss would have been a crippling, Quad 3 loss.
-The Rams have just one Quad 1 win — at VCU (35) — but they are 6-4 against the top two Quads.
-They do have an ugly loss at Brown (230) which is why Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play on Tuesday.
-URI will enter that game on a 10-game winning streak.

-SAINT LOUIS (NET: 74, NBC: Off the bubble): The Billikens lost at Dayton (5) on Saturday, which, for my money, takes them out of contention for an at-large bid.
-This will be the last time you see them in this space for the time being.
+RHODE ISLAND (NET: 34, NBC: 11): In a battle for first place in the Atlantic 10, Rhode Island lost at Dayton (5) on Tuesday night.
+No shame in that, and the truth is that URI’s resume is currently strong enough to withstand it.
+They’re 18-6 overall and they have just one Quad 1 win, but they are 6-5 against the top two Quads.
+The loss to Brown (236) is ugly, but as long as URI avoids the landmines on their schedule, I think they can get an at-large even with a loss to Dayton at home in March.

 BIG 12 BUBBLE WATCH